Zifah/udacity-fsnd-project-3.1/README.md

 3. Ensure that *psycopg2* Python package is installed
 4. Copy *news_reports.py* from this project to your machine
 5. Set your CLI working directory to the one containing *news_reports.py*
 5. Run command "python news_reports.py".
-If everything is set up correctly, the program will print out the answer to each question sequentially, in the same order as listed here (see sample-output.txt for a sample of what to expect)
+If everything is set up correctly, the program will print out the answer to each question sequentially, in the same order as listed above (see sample-output.txt for a sample of what to expect)